AodhSully/dnd-notes/D&D/Session Notes/2021/Session 3.md

 creatures set fire to watermill

-festival of nobel suns #happenings
+festival of noble suns #happenings

 next in line to achieve titles as nobles/aers need to set out on a quest

-Nobels are human
+Nobles are human

-Green dragonborn killed & branded with #note left
+Green dragonborn killed & branded with a #note
 	"broken promises"